 This allows you to keep your paint passes in straight lines

-How to use HVLP Paint Gun for Car and Cabinet?
+How to use the best HVLP Paint Gun for Car and Cabinet?

 Using your HVLP paint gun to paint an automobile or a wooden surface like cabinets will require slightly different techniques, the use of different tips, and different spray patterns.